ZhuohCun/TCM-Questioning-System-Frontend/readme.md

-This is a TCM questioning system based on knowledge graph and machine learning copyright © all rights reserved
+This is a TCM questioning system based on knowledge graph and machine learning.
+This opensource software is for you all to learn from and redevelop.
+As it is coded by the members of 「our group」 completely, any illegal use of this copy is strictly prohibited.
+Copyright © All Rights Reserved